 Hanging Houseplants for Small Spaces

 If you live in a studio apartment or have a tiny work office, you may assume you don’t have room for a houseplant.
 But that’s simply not true!
-These indoor hanging houseplants add intrigue to small spaces without overwhelming them.
+These indoor hanging plants add intrigue to small spaces without overwhelming them.

 String of Hearts